 Need your Will done?
-Our streamlined estate planning process is easy !
+Our streamlined process is easy!

-The beauty of this method, is that it gives you the option of either doing this in person or remotely.
+The beauty of this method, is that it gives you the option of either doing this in person or via video-conference.

-If you wish to have a standard Will done remotely, we do not meet with you in person, but rather our communication is done via teleconference or web-conference and email or post.
+If you wish to have a standard Will done remotely, we do not meet with you in person, but rather our communication is done via video-conference and email or post.

 If you opt to have a standard Will done remotely, we will need you to scan and email or take photo of 2 forms of identification (ID), one of which needs to have a photo ID of you, think driver’s licence, passport.

-We will then have the appointment conducted as a video conference using Zoom (other platform options, like Skype are also available).
+We will then have the appointment conducted as a video conference by sending you a link to click.

 A standard Will done remotely will have a fixed fee apply.